 Dormant-season and delayed-dormant sprays

-- chlorpyrifos (Lorsban 75WG) at 2 lb/a.
+- chlorpyrifos (Lorsban 75WG) at 2.0 to 2.67 lb/a.
 REI 4 days.
 Do not exceed one application of chlorpyrifos as a dormant or delayed-dormant per season.
 Avoid contact with foliage in sweet cherries as premature leaf drop may result.
 Extremely toxic to fish and aquatic invertebrates; avoid spray drift and runoff to surface waters.

 - Success 2F at 4 to 8 fl oz/a.
 REI 4 hr.
 PHI 7 days.
 Do not exceed 29 fl oz/a per year.
 Results are best when applied at petal fall.
 May act slowly.